AtsuLeVrai/nyxo.js/packages/cli/README.md

 <img src="../../public/nyxjs_banner.png" alt="Nyx.js Banner" width="6912" style="margin-top: 20px; border-radius: 8px;">
 </div>

-# ⚠️ Notice

-This package is not yet in development and is not currently planned for implementation.

 ## 📄 License

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public